 Take Girl Gang Goodies, an online cookie delivery business started by Morgan Lunn.
 It was a brisk day in January when Morgan decided to start her business, and with a launch date of Valentine’s Day in mind — which was only two weeks away — she knew she needed to create a recognizable brand identity that she could build on.

-She created a logo, business cards, and branded labels, and went to work on launching her service.
-Of course, it took longer than two weeks for Morgan to fully build her brand, something that often happens over the course of developing a business (and name recognition).
+She made a logo, business cards, and branded labels, and went to work on launching her service.
+Of course, it took longer than two weeks for Morgan to fully build her brand, something that often happens over the course of developing a business.

 That said, having a strong brand strategy and quality product offering from the get-go helped make Girl Gang Goodies a success.